ethnzhng/ece-445/notebooks/benedicta/README.md

 ---
 ## 3/6/23
 Presented for Design Review.
-We received feedback on our use of a raspberry pi over a wifi module, but we have made progress on our notification subsystem with the raspberry pi and were not made aware of the prolems with a raspberry pi until the Design Review occured and pcb routing had begun.
-We therefore decided to keep the raspberry pi in our design.
+We initially received feedback on our use of a raspberry pi over a wifi module, but after the weekly TA meeting, which included professor
+Fliflet this week, confusions were cleared up, and we got permission to keep the raspberry pi in our design.

+All components have been ordered and most have arrived.
+We are still waiting on the headers and potentiometers to arrive in regards to changes I made to the PCB schematic after the design review.

-I completed the PCB layout and routing and sent it to Prannoy for ordering.
-Passed the audit and requested a stencil.
+I've completed the PCB layout and routing and Prannoy has ordered it.
+It did pass the audit and I requested a stencil.
 ![](visuals/routing.png)
-(Long header is for display)

-Our next step is to breadboard the prototype but we have faced issues with finding a breadboard friendly atmega328p.
-As we ordered multiple SMD atmega328p's, we will be using one of those for the prototype by soldering wires to the pins and attaching that to a breadboard.
+Our next step is to begin prototyping the demo using a breadboard and the DIP microcontrollers we have after spring break.

-Machine shop has finished the frame build and Neha will be picking it up on 3/10/23.
+Machine shop has finished the frame build.
+Picture in Ethans or Nehas lab notebook.

 ---
 ## 3/13/23 - Spring Break